xiix0/scam/README.md

-Civilization is the limitless multiplication of unnecessary necessities.
+Repartee is something we think of twenty-four hours too late.
 		-- Mark Twain